-What Is Percocet (Oxycodone) Used for?
+What was Percocet Used for?

-Percocet (Oxycodone) Alternative Names and Slang
+Percocet (oxycodone) Alternative Names and Slang

 Purdue, the makers of OxyContin started plans to reformulate the drug as early as 2011, to make it harder to crush and dissolve.
 The new formulation was renamed OxyNeo.
 OxyContin was banned in several countries, but until as recently as February of 2018 OxyContin was still being sold abroad.
 Purdue has now stated it will stop making the drug.
-But other drug companies may not be as willing to stop the lucrative production and sale of such medications around the world.3,4
+But other drug companies may not be as willing to stop the lucrative production and sale of such medications around the world.3,4,11

 The greatest key to health is education, which will give a person the understanding of how to avoid personal medical tragedies despite disingenuous or even illegal marketing practices by over-reaching drug companies.

-Percocet (Oxycodone) Side Effects
+Percocet (oxycodone) Side Effects

-A person taking Percocet experiences the pleasurable euphoric side effects, a false sense of well-being, no pain, and profound relaxation.
-Other possible side effects include:
+A person taking oxycodone products like generic Percocet experiences pleasurable euphoric side effects, a false sense of well-being, no pain, and profound relaxation.

 - Nausea